How is the total cost of assisted living residency really determined?

 The level of care is determined by a community staff member during a process commonly called a needs assessment.
 A needs assessment must be completed before a resident can move into a community.

-Most assisted-living communities have a staff member evaluate your loved ones cognitive and physical health—typically, their behavioral and mental condition; what medical and special support needs they might have; and how well they manage daily activities safely, including personal health and hygiene.
+Most assisted-living communities have a staff member evaluate your loved one’s cognitive and physical health—typically, their behavioral and mental condition; what medical and special support needs they might have; and how well they manage daily activities safely, including personal health and hygiene.

 Point system